Iamknownasfesal/iamknownasfesal/README.md

 # About Me
 An entrepreneur, consultant and software engineer.
-A wide variety of interests ranging from Artificial Intelligence to Computer Security, mainly focused on Distributed Systems and Encryption.
+A wide variety of interests ranging from Artificial Intelligence to Computer Security, mainly focused on Distributed Systems and Cryptography.

 - A Rustacean 🦀 and an enthusiast of Typescript.
 - Rewrites everything in r̷u̷s̷t tailwind